vfmac-robotics/Over_Under_TeamA/EngineeringNotebook/9 14 notebook entry.md

 * To create an unordered list an asterisk then a space * flour
 * )For an ordered list:
 1. Boil the water
-2. Stick your finger into it.
+2. Put your pasta into it.